 As part of the PRC government's efforts to reform state-owned enterprises and increase their competitiveness, our ultimate controlling shareholder, Unicom Group, participated in a pilot program on mixed ownership reform of state-owned enterprises, and implemented a plan to diversify the shareholders' base of A Share Company, our controlling shareholder, by bringing in certain strategic investors, including certain large Internet companies in China.
 In October 2017, the A Share Company made a non-public share issuance of 9,037,354,292 ordinary shares to the strategic investors, raising capital of RMB61,725.13 million.
 Subsequently in November 2017, the Unicom Group transferred 1,899,764,201 of its ordinary shares of the A Share Company to China Structural Reform Fund Corporation Limited for a total consideration of RMB12,975.39 million.
-In April 2018, the A Share Company made an issuance of 793,861,000 restrictive ordinary shares to its employees pursuant to its restrictive incentive shares scheme, or the employee restrictive incentive shares, which bear selling restrictions within 60 months, at the price of RMB3.79 per share.
+In April 2018, the A Share Company made an issuance of 793,861,000 restrictive ordinary shares to its employees pursuant to its restrictive incentive shares scheme, or the employee restrictive incentive shares, at the price of RMB3.79 per share.
+On February 1, 2019, additional 13,156,000 employee restrictive incentive shares were subscribed by eligible employees with a subscription price of RMB3.79 per share.
+Such employee restrictive incentive shares bear selling restrictions within 60 months.
 The total number of the employee restrictive incentive shares represented 2.6% of the A Share Company's outstanding shares immediately after the completion of such issuance.
 Upon completion of these transactions, the shareholding of the Unicom Group in the A Share Company decreased to 36.7%, and the strategic investors, including China Structural Reform Fund Corporation Limited, held 35.2% of outstanding ordinary shares of the A Share Company in total.